alwihar/qiibee/README.md

 # Getting started with qiibee test application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### The project is created with the help of React, Redux and Material UI.

 In the project directory run following script to start the app: